yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

   - Visualise your results in a word cloud.
 time_estimation: 1H
 key_points:
-  - The <em>diff</em> tool allows to automatically compare two similar texts
+  - The *diff* tool allows to automatically compare two similar texts
   - The word cloud shows redactions from the texts at one glance
 tags:
 - Humanities